Dempsey Hall 135

 Some of these resources include:

 Full-time academic advisers are available to assist students in navigating degree requirements, course scheduling and exploration of goals and academic interest through our Undergraduate Advising Resource Center.

-In addition to free personal counseling services, students can set up a time to receive career and academic counseling, or visit Leo, one of the nation’s only collegiate therapy dogs.
+In addition to free personal counseling services, the Counseling Center allows students to set up a time to receive career and academic counseling.

 Every academic building is equipped with both PC and Mac computers, which feature all the latest software programs.
 One lab (Halsey) is always open 24/7 for student access, and every computer lab offers black-and-white printing for students.
 Residence halls are also equipped with computer labs and printing.
 More information about campus computer labs, locations and hours available can be found here.